Approved Treatments

 Wainua

-Wainua (eplontersen) is an under-the-skin, or subcutaneous, injectable therapy approved in the U.S. for adults with FAP.
-Designed to prevent nerve damage and thereby slow or halt disease progression, it is the first and only approved FAP therapy that can be self-administered by patients through an autoinjector.
+Wainua (eplontersen), Tegsedi’s successor, is a once-monthly subcutaneous, injectable therapy approved in the U.S. for adults with FAP.
+Designed to lower TTR levels, prevent nerve damage, and thereby slow or halt disease progression, it is the first and only approved FAP therapy that can be self-administered by patients through an autoinjector.

 Learn more